elexis/elexis-3-core/readme.md

 To ensure a consistent look, we use the [this pre-commit framework](https://pre-commit.com/).
 For details have look at the [.pre-commit-config.yaml](https:.pre-commit-config.yaml)

 To use it, install the pre-commit framework, either via your distribution or via `pip install pre-commit`.
 Under Debian run `apt install pre-commit`.
+The call once `pre-commit install` to activate the pre-commit trigger for git.

+It needs flatpak and an installed flatpak org.eclipse.jdt.core.Java app.
+Under Debian run the following commands

+* `sudo apt install flatpak`
+* `flatpak remote-add --user --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo`
+* `flatpak --assumeyes --user --noninteractive install flathub org.eclipse.Java`

 The different parts can be run on the command line, eg.